DARK6870/DeliveryAPI/README.md

 Project Name: **DeliveryAPI**
 Creation Date: **July 2023**

-Technologies used in the project:
+Technologies used in the project:<br>
-C# .NET,
+C# .NET,<br>
-Dapper - for working with database,
+Dapper - for working with database,<br>
-Swagger - as a graphical shell for the project, Endpoints - for grouping the project structure and methods
+Swagger - as a graphical shell for the project,<br>
+Endpoints - for grouping the project structure and methods<br>

 # Screenshots:
 ![Screenshot 1:](Screenshot_2.png)